 The Mongols realized that the captured emperor had little value as ransom and when they furthermore suffered a defeat when attacking Beijing the following year, Esen Khan decided to release the emperor.

-The new emperor, Zhu Qiyu, sinisterly decided to send only a sedan chair and two horses to meet the released emperor - a major loss of face for the dethroned Zhengtong emperor.
+The new emperor, Zhu Qiyu, sinisterly decided to send only a sedan chair and two horses to meet the released emperor - a major loss of face for the dethroned Zhengtong Emperor.
 He would never forget or forgive this massive embarrassment and it played an essential driver for his coup seven years later.

 Zhu Qiyu seized his brother, the former emperor, along with his empress when they made it back to the imperial capital.
 They were installed in the southern palace of The Forbidden City and held captive there.

 They were kept totally incommunicado from the rest of the palace, basically living their lives as virtual prisoners -albeit on First Class.
-It took seven years and a good opportunity for the old emperor to take back the reign in a coup d'etat.
+It took seven years and a good opportunity for the former emperor to take back the reign in a coup d'etat.

 Zhu Qiyu appointed his only son as Heir Apparent but to his dismay his son died very young.
 And when Zhu Qiyu fell seriously ill in February 1457, his older brother rammed open the gate of the Southern Palace and with the aid of his collaborators dethroned Zhu Qiyu in what is now known as the "Storming of the Gate" incident.

-The dethroned Jingtai emperor was demoted to the title of prince and died shortly after.
+The dethroned Jingtai Emperor was demoted to the title of prince and died shortly after.
 Rumors have it that he was strangled to death - possibly with a little "help" from his older brother.

 A very simple tomb layout for a Ming emperor owed to the fact that Jingtai was actually buried with only rank of prince.